Cordwalles aims to be a boy’s best foundation for life.

 The Cordwalles Badge has, since the school’s inception, been a simple and bold ‘C’.
 This has been an easily recognisable symbol of the school to the many boys who have passed through its doors.

-The school is now in an exciting growth phase and part of its developmental plan has been endless hours of discussion and planning to update the badge, transforming it into one that has meaning and relevance to the boys of Cordwalles, a school that was established ‘for the promotion of Christian Education and sound learning’.
+The school is in a constant state of growth and part of its developmental plan has been to update the badge, transforming it into one that has meaning and relevance to the boys of Cordwalles, a school that was established ‘for the promotion of Christian Education and sound learning’.

 The badge’s key elements are: